Develop genuine skill, understanding and confidence, and take your practice to a professional level with our MA Design.

 Trimester one

-We introduce a range of key issues in design and communication practice and allow you to explore how your specialist areas relate to the wider field.
-You’ll also begin to develop your professional practice skills such as marketing, social media, IT, collaborative working and exhibition installation.
+We introduce a range of key issues in design and communication practice that allow you to explore how your specialist pathway relates to the wider field and to gain professional, critical and collaborative working skills.

 Trimester two

-Maintaining an experimental approach, you'll begin to narrow your focus.
-Academic staff will help you evaluate your development and refine your work to support the project outcome.
-You’ll be encouraged to pay greater attention to the way in which your project functions and engages its audience.
-Technical staff will support you to bring your project to a level appropriate for the assessment submission.
+Maintaining an experimental approach, you'll consolidate what you are leaning and begin to narrow your focus within your chosen pathway or subject area.
+Academic staff will help you evaluate your development and refine your approach to support your project outcome.
+You’ll be encouraged to scrutinise the way in which your project functions and engages its audience.
+With help from our excellent subject specialists, technical demonstrators and technicians, you will hone the conceptual, technical aesthetic and contextual components of your project.

 Trimester three

-A self-directed, double practice module leads to your final Degree Show.
-You’ll establish a line of enquiry, working to a proposal of your devising, which positions your work within your specialist discipline.
-You’ll work in the studio with increasing independence to produce a body of work that demonstrates your now advanced knowledge and understanding of your professional practice.
+In the final trimester, you'll work exclusively on your Masters Project.
+This is a self-directed, double practice module and you’ll be working towards your final Degree Show.
+By this stage you'll have established a line of enquiry for your practice and will be working to a proposal for the show that you have developed.
+You’ll work in the studio with increasing independence to produce a body of work that demonstrates your advanced knowledge and understanding of your professional practice.
+The final MA Show exhibition will take place at the Locksbrook campus and will be open to the public.

 Course modules